The procurement pack

 If your institution enables the crisis pathway, it's important that procurement and legal understand exactly what it is:

-• It is not a clinical tool and not a substitute for care.
-It routes signals to your responders using your configured wording and contacts.
+- It is not a clinical tool and not a substitute for care.
+It routes signals to your responders and the contacts you configure, and surfaces the support resources you choose to show students.
+The detection baseline itself is maintained by First Six: it can be extended for your institution but never weakened or switched off by a local setting.
 First Six never provides care itself.

-• The institution remains the data controller and the care provider.
+- The institution remains the data controller and the care provider.
 First Six is a processor and a tool.
-The binding version of this boundary belongs in the service agreement and DPA, which counsel is finalising.
+The binding version of this boundary lives in the service agreement and DPA, whose crisis-boundary language was written and approved in-house in July 2026.

-• Third-party penetration test — planned; happy to make it a contractual condition.
-(An internal adversarial security review has already been run and its findings remediated.)
+- Third-party penetration test: planned; happy to make it a contractual condition.
+(An internal adversarial security review has already been run; its findings are remediated or tracked to closure in the risk register we share.)

 Using the pack in your review